nathanielburman/HOMOSEXUALITY-THE-CULTURE-OF-LIFE-AND-PRISION/README.md

 AIDS is recristened, reformed, AIDS is now a good guy.

+...

+AIDS is a Marvel Super Heros!
+The AIDS Virus.
+A complicated and Most Beautiful of all Virus.

+...

 Act 4
 The next school is chosen: a mixed school.